mjzffr/nettt/README.md

 * If one player quits, his partner is kicked off and the session is deleted.

 What doesn't work yet:
-* The server is not fully hooked up with the game logic: i.e. it crashes if
+* The client/server are not fully hooked up with the game logic.
+Examples
-    * end-of-game occurs
+    * end-of-game occurs: server sends info that game is over, but client can't start new game or receive his game states (score)
-    * client sends illegal move
+    * client sends illegal move: server sends error and client responds by crashing
-    * client moves out of turn
+    * client moves out-of-turn: the client code doesn't allow this, but if it did, the server would just crash
-* The server doesn't give the client any feedback about things that went wrong; the client just gets kicked off in response to an illegal move, say
+* In the two-human game, player's who goes second isn't told that he is waiting for other player to go.

 ## How to run